Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

-with the diffusion constant $D=c_s^2/\tilde{\gamma}$.
-In Fig.~\ref{Fig2}e, we plot the schematic diagram of density mode in the system.
-We show that when $l_d<l_m$, the system stays in an absorbing state without any dynamic mode (blue region).
-When $l_d>l_m$, the system has diffusive mode (red region), fast acoustic modes (green region) and fast decaying non-acoustic modes (pink region) at different $q$.
-The boundary of the acoustic region is determined by Eq.~(\ref{sound_region}), which becomes less accurate (dashed line) when the system approaching the critical point $l_d\simeq l_m$.
-The shadow area with bottom boundary $q \sim l_d^{-1}$ represents the $q$ space region that the system has $q^2$ hyperuniform scaling.
-The hyperuniform scaling mainly occurs at the diffusive region, but there is also an overlapped area with the acoustic region in ${l_m} l_d^{-2} < q \ll l_d^{-1}$ at which $S(q)\simeq q^2l_d^2~$.
-Therefore, the suppressed long-wavelength density fluctuation in hyperuniform fluids can exhibit as either long-wavelength diffusive or acoustic modes.
-As shown later, these two dynamic regions can be distinguished by different noise colors in the power spectrum of local density fluctuations.
+This equation was employed to explain the HU in a time-discrete random-organizing model with {the `center of mass conservation', a discrete form of reciprocal interaction in overdamped system, which breaks down in continuous space-time when particles have finite inertia~\cite{hexner2017noise}.} In Fig.~\ref{Fig2}G, we plot the schematic diagram of density modes in the representation of $1/l_d$ and $q$.
+One can see that when $l_d<l_m$, the system stays in an absorbing state without any dynamic mode (blue region), while for $l_d>l_m$, the system has the diffusive mode (red region) and acoustic modes (green region) at relative small $q${, and non-acoustic `fast-decay mode' at large $q$.} The upper boundary of the acoustic regime is determined by Eq.~(\ref{sound_region}), which becomes less accurate (dashed line) when the system approaches the critical point $l_d\simeq l_m$.
+The shadow area with bottom boundary $q \sim l_d^{-1}$ represents the $q$ space regime exhibiting the $q^2$ hyperuniform scaling.
+This area is mainly located at the diffusive regime, but also overlaps with the acoustic regime in ${l_m} l_d^{-2} < q \ll l_d^{-1}$, at which $S(q)\simeq q^2l_d^2\rightarrow0$ for $l_d\rightarrow\infty$.
+Therefore, the suppressed long-wavelength density fluctuation in hyperuniform fluids can exhibit as either diffusive or acoustic modes, { though at \emph{infinite} wavelength ($q=0$), only diffusive mode exists. }